What are the Elements of a Successful Breach of Fiduciary Duty Case?

 Can an Estate Litigation Attorney Help Me Avoid a Breach of Fiduciary Duty Claim?

-Yes, working with an experienced Estate Litigation Attorney can avoid conflict, including avoiding Breach of Fiduciary Duty claims.
+Yes, working with an experienced Estate Litigation Attorney can avoid conflict, including avoiding Breach of Fiduciary Duty in Vancouver claims.

 If you are serving as a fiduciary, such as an agent under a power of attorney, executor under a will or a trustee under a trust, you owe the beneficiary a level of duty and responsibility.
 Unfortunately, sometimes years later a child or other person interested in your service will bring claim that you breached your fiduciary duty.
 Sometimes these claims are baseless, sometimes they are based on 20/20 hindsight, and other times they are simply because the interested person wants clarification.
 While serving as a fiduciary you should prepare for these claims.
 If you do not, and if your information is incomplete years in the future, the court can fine you.